katiee374/pset-2/README.md

 3. The CS111 class.

 ## Part 2: Charting Your Adventure Game
-In this task, you will develop the Room class which will allow you to create room objects.
-Copy and complete the file Room.java.
+In this task, you will develop the Room and Actor classes which will allow you to create room and player objects.
+Copy and complete the files Room.java and Actor.java.

 Goals:
- * Program with creativity through developing the tehme of your own text-based adventure game.
+ * Program with creativity through developing the theme of your own text-based adventure game.
- * Use object-oriented programming to further a larger goal of a program.
+ * Use object-oriented programming to further a program with a larger goal.
- * Have some fun implemeenting a game!
+ * Have some fun implementing a game!